johnfreitasau/johnfreitasau/README.md

-:hand: &nbsp;Hi there!
-My name is John.
-I'm Full Stack Software Developer and currently working as Senior Systems Engineer at Canon Oceania.

 ### :raised_hands:&nbsp; Always learning something new and contributing with the open source community:

 Contributing with the open source community is being a rewarding way to learn, teach and build experience in just about any skill I can imagine. :sparkles: